DOI-USGS/asc-public-docs/docs/how-to-guides/environment-setup-and-maintenance/setup-isis-data.md

 ## SCLK Kernels

-SLCK (Spacecraft Clock Kernels) contain the mapping between the spacecraft's internal clock time (SCLK) and ephemeris time (ET).
+SCLK (Spacecraft Clock Kernels) contain the mapping between the spacecraft's internal clock time (SCLK) and ephemeris time (ET).

 Navigate to your mission's SCLK kernel directory (e.g., ``$ISISDATA/chandrayaan2/kernels/sclk``).
 Create a file named ``kernels.0000.db`` with content like this, listing your ``.tsc`` (Text Spacecraft Clock) files: